 What is the cost to you and what compensation will you get?

 The only cost to you for being in our project is your time to take part.
+We will be collecting about twelve pounds of crumb rubber; however, the collection will occur from three different lots or storage containers (about four pounds per lot or container).

 What are your choices about participating?